ApexRMS/prioritizr/docs/index.md

 ## Requirements

-This package requires SyncroSim [3.0.6 or higher](https://syncrosim.com/download){:target="_blank"}.
+This package requires SyncroSim [3.0.6 or higher](https://syncrosim.com/download){:target="_blank"} and the following R packages:

-Instructions for installing SyncroSim are provided on the [Getting Started](https://apexrms.github.io/prioritizr/getting_started.html) page.
+- prioritizr 8.0.4
+- symphony 0.1.1
+- Rsymphony 0.1-33
+- rsyncrosim 2.0.0
+- stringr 1.4.1
+- terra 1.7-29
+- tidyr 1.2.1
+- dplyr 1.1.1

 <br>

-## Getting Started
+## Getting Started & Tutorials

-For a guided tutorial on **prioritizr**, including installation, set up, model run, and output visualization, see [Getting Started](https://apexrms.github.io/prioritizr/getting_started.html).
+Instructions for installing SyncroSim and other dependencies are provided on the [Getting Started](https://apexrms.github.io/prioritizr/getting_started.html) page.

+The guided [tutorials](https://apexrms.github.io/prioritizr/tutorials.html) include the basics of how to set up, run, and view the outputs of a systematic conservation planning analysis.

 <br>